reddph/DataCleaningProject/README.md

 * Add SetType column to the X\_unified\_mean\_std data frame

-* Add a record identifier to the unified data set to keep track of the original records from test and training data sets
+* Add a record identifier (ID vector) to the unified data set to keep track of the original records from test and training data sets

 * merge the X\_unified\_mean\_std data frame with activity labels data frame joining by the ActivityId column